metruzanca/zanca.dev-gatsby/content/blog/personal-portfolio-blog-gatsby-netlify-cms/index.md

 ---
-title: "Creating a Personal Website using Gatsby.js and Netlify CMS"
+title: Creating a Personal Website using Gatsby.js and Netlify CMS
-date: "2020-12-20T20:36:56.280Z"
+date: 2020-12-20T20:36:56.280Z
-description: "How I created my blog and portfolio website"
+description: How I created my blog and portfolio website
 ---

 # The Process